-informed manner.
+A fairness opinion addresses, from a financial point of view, the fairness of the consideration in a transaction.
+Fairness opinions are routinely used by directors of a company in corporate control transactions to satisfy their fiduciary duties to act with due care and in an informed manner.
 Although not required by statute or regulation, fairness opinions have become commonplace in corporate control transactions following the 1985 Delaware Supreme Court case of Smith v.
-Van Gorkom,6 in which a corporate board was held to have breached its fiduciary duty of care by approving a merger without adequate information on the transaction, including information on the value of the company and the fairness of the offering price.
+Van Gorkom, in which a corporate board was held to have breached its fiduciary duty of care by approving a merger without adequate information on the transaction, including information on the value of the company and the fairness of the offering price.

-NASD notes that, while a fairness opinion addresses the fairness, from a financial point of view, of the consideration involved in a transaction, it does not indicate whether the price of a particular transaction is the best price that could be attained.
-Rather, it opines on whether the price is "fair" or within an acceptable range of values.
+While a fairness opinion addresses the fairness, from a financial point of view, of the consideration involved in a transaction, it does not indicate whether the price of a particular transaction is the best price that could be attained.
+Rather, it opines whether the price is "fair" or within an acceptable range of values.
 A fairness opinion is prepared for a company's board of directors; however, it is often provided to shareholders as part of proxy materials.
 Inasmuch as a fairness opinion is not required by regulation or statute, the board of directors determines whether to obtain a fairness opinion, the scope of such opinion, and the party preparing such opinion.